robert-westenberger/knowledgebase/system-design/interview.md

 ## High-level design
 For Twitter, we need multiple application servers to serve all the read/write requests with load balancers in front of them for traffic distributions.
 If we're assuming that we will have a lot more read traffic (compare to write), we can decide to have separate servers to handle this.

+On the backend, we need an efficient database that can store all the tweets and support a large number of reads.
+We'll also need a distributed file storage system for storing photos and videos.
 ![twitter_structure.png](/twitter_structure.png)